macbuse/Stereographic-projection/README.md

 Source : [wiki](https://en.wikipedia.org/wiki/Stereographic_projection)

+---

 The script implements the inverse of the stereographic projection: it maps a plane onto the sphere.
 It replaces the active bm.mesh with a mesh on the sphere then extrudes this to a solid for 3D printing.

 Tested Blender 2.77

+- stereo_proj.py : replaces the active bm.mesh with a mesh representing inverse of the stereographic projection
+- grid.py :  Blender script to make a pair of meshes accepted by [stereo_proj.py](https://github.com/macbuse/Stereographic-projection/blob/master/stereo_proj.py)

+---

 ![before](https://github.com/macbuse/Stereographic-projection/blob/master/flat%20mesh.png)